gzmatte/Drivers/README.md

 This installs the driver only, without software.
 Normally this won't affect nothing, and give you a clean install.

-> For headphones: Isn't that hard to debloat, download the driver zip, extract it & search the .inf file.
+> For headphones: Isn't that hard to debloat, download the driver zip, extract & search the .inf file.

 # Headphones